National Board of Directors

 President, Child Trends

-Carol Emig has spent her career working at the intersection of public policy, programs, and research related to children and youth.
-Since 2006, she has been President of Child Trends, an independent, nonpartisan research center.
-Child Trends improves the lives and prospects of children and youth by conducting high-quality research and applying the resulting knowledge to public policies, programs, and systems.
+Carol Emig has spent her career at the intersection of public policy, programs, and research related to children and youth.
+Since 2006, she has been President of Child Trends, the nation’s largest research center focused exclusively on improving the lives and prospects of children and youth.

 Carol has an undergraduate degree in international relations from Georgetown University and a master’s degree in public policy from the Kennedy School of Government at Harvard University.